IsaccBarker/catnet-rs/README.md

   <img src="https://img.shields.io/github/last-commit/ZincSoft/Catnet.svg" alt="Last Commit">
   <img src="https://img.shields.io/aur/last-modified/Catnet.svg" alt="AUR Last Modified">
 </p>
 CATnet is a more desentralized web for a more modern age.
+It enables you to distribute your packets on your local network.
+Onion Routing, but improved.

 ## User use
 ### Base Installation